-- If you use M-LOOP be sure to cite the paper where it first used: 'Fast machine-learning online optimization of ultra-cold-atom experiments', Sci Rep 6, 25890 (2016). - Star and watch the M-LOOP GitHub.
+- If you use M-LOOP be sure to cite the paper where it was first used: 'Fast machine-learning online optimization of ultra-cold-atom experiments', Sci Rep 6, 25890 (2016). - Star and watch the M-LOOP GitHub. - Make a suggestion on what features you would like added, or report an issue, on the GitHub or by email. - Contribute your own code to the M-LOOP GitHub.
+This could be the interface you designed, more options, or a completely new solver.